 An impairment loss for financial assets is reversed if the reversal can be related objectively to an event occurring after the impairment loss was recognized.
 An impairment loss in respect of goodwill is not reversed.
 In respect of other assets, an impairment loss is reversed if there has been a change in the estimates used to determine the recoverable amount.
 The carrying amount of an asset other than goodwill is increased to its revised recoverable amount, provided that this amount does not exceed the carrying amount that would have been determined (net of any accumulated amortization or depreciation) had no impairment loss been recognized for the asset in prior years.
-A reversal of impairment loss for an asset other than goodwill and available- for-sale financial assets that are equity securities, the reversal is recognized in other comprehensive income.
+A reversal of impairment loss for an asset other than goodwill and available-for-sale financial assets that are equity securities is recognized in net profit in the statement of comprehensive income.
+For available-for-sale financial assets that are equity securities, the reversal is recognized in other comprehensive income.